The Main Areas Of Your Life That Need Your Focus

 - In reality, we all need to counterbalance our priorities and focus our attention on one thing at a time.

-- We need to learn to concentrate on the important people and activities in our lives that are and should be our priorities.
+- We need to learn to concentrate on the essential people and activities in our lives that are and should be our priorities.

 - We need to make it a habit to set strong boundaries where they are needed.